RocketChat/Rocket.Chat.Java.SDK/docs/ROCKETCHAT.md

 #### 2. Logging in
 - Above ways can be replicated for logging in.
-- Login can be done in username and password as well as using Token for next time Login.
+- Login can be done using _username_ and _password_ as well as using Token for next time Login.
 - It must be done after connecting to server.

 1. Using _username_ and _password_